-The Practical Guide to Determine Standard of a Software Log File
+The Practical Guide to Set High Standard of a Software Log File

-How to Determine the Professional Standard of a Software Log File?
-Here is a practical example :
+How to Set the Professional Standard of a Software Log File?
+Here is a Practical Example :

 |OFF||The highest possible rank and is intended to turn off logging.|